 Debra (Debbie) Poelhuis, MS, RT(R)(M) retired as the founding Program Director for the AS Radiography program at Montgomery County Community College (12 years).
 She served as the mentor and Clinical Coordinator in 2015-2016 following her retirement.
 She was also the founding Program Director at Owensboro Community College in Owensboro, KY (13 years) prior to relocating to PA.
-With over 45 years of experience in the radiologic sciences, she began her career as a diagnostic radiographer and during her years as a clinician worked in interventional radiology, mammography, forensics and CT.
-She began her education career as clinical instructor at Deaconess Hospital for the University of Southern Indiana in Evansville, IN.
+With over 45 years of experience in the radiologic sciences, she began her career as a diagnostic radiograph, and during her years as a clinician worked in interventional radiology, mammography, forensics and CT.
+She began her education career as a clinical instructor at Deaconess Hospital for the University of Southern Indiana in Evansville, IN.

-She is currently serving in the role of Associate Manager- RAD AID India and has gone to Chandigarh, India with RAD-AID four times in the past 16 months with the Asha Jyoti project, a women’s health mobile van doing screenings in mammography, dexa scanning and colposcopy.
+She is currently serving in the role of Associate Manager- RAD-AID India and has gone to Chandigarh, India with RAD-AID four times in the past 16 months with the Asha Jyoti project, a women’s health mobile van doing screenings in mammography, dexa scanning, and colposcopy.
 She is returning in November 2018 with the hopes of starting another breast screening project in Nashik, India

-Debbie received her certificate in radiography from Deaconess Hospital, graduated from the University of Southern Indiana with a BS in Health Sciences and from Indiana State University with an MS in Agency Counseling with a concentration in Education.
+Debbie received her certificate in radiography from Deaconess Hospital, graduated from the University of Southern Indiana with a BS in Health Sciences, and from Indiana State University with an MS in Agency Counseling with a concentration in Education.
 She is a past-president of the Indiana Society of Radiologic Technologists (ISRT) and has also served as a delegate for the American Society of Radiologic Technologists (ASRT).
 In addition to this appointment as Director at Large for AEIRS, Ms. Poelhuis served on the Board of Directors for the Joint Review Committee on Education in Radiologic Technology, serving as Chair during her sixth year.
 She currently serves as a site visitor chair for the Joint Review Committee on Education in Radiologic Technology.
 She is a life member of the Indiana Society of Radiologic Technologists.

-Debbie has published articles in RT Image for Imaging and Radiation Therapy Professionals, AHRA and the ASRT Journal.
-In addition to being a co-author on three editions of Davis’s Comprehensive Handbook for Laboratory and Diagnostic Tests with Nursing Implications, she has co-authored the Carlton & Adler Workbook for Principles of Radiographic Imaging with Ms. Nina Kowalczyk.
+Debbie has published articles in RT Image for Imaging and Radiation Therapy Professionals, AHRA, and the ASRT Journal.
+In addition to being a co-author of three editions of Davis’s Comprehensive Handbook for Laboratory and Diagnostic Tests with Nursing Implications, she has co-authored the Carlton & Adler Workbook for Principles of Radiographic Imaging with Ms. Nina Kowalczyk.
 Ms. Poelhuis has presented numerous presentations over the years at the local, state, regional, national and international levels.